 - Frequent smokers performed worse on tests of cognitive abilities, including divided attention (ability to pay attention to more than one stimulus at a time) and verbal fluency (number of words generated within a time limit).

 Those who had used any other drugs, such as cocaine or stimulants, during the past year or for more than three months throughout their lives, were not included in the study.
-Before the tests were performed, all participants had to abstain from marijuana for at least 24 hours, according to a news release.
+Before the tests were performed, all participants had to abstain from marijuana for at least 24 hours, according to the researchers.

 Source: The study was published in the March 14, 2006, issue of Neurology, the scientific journal of the American Academy of Neurology.